swiftlang/swift-evolution/proposals/allow-type-annotations-on-throw.md

 This is a philosophical debate.
 I’ll simply state that I believe that simply re-throwing an error, say some type of IO error, from your API that is not an IO-based API is design flaw: you are exposing implementation details to users.
 This  creates a fragile API surface.

 Also, since the type annotation is opt-in, I feel like this is a really minor argument.
 If your function is really able to throw errors from various different API calls, then just stick with the default `ErrorType`.

+However, it is the case that if you do wish to propogate the errors out, then yes, you need to create wrappers.
+The Rust language does this today as well.

+##### Why are multiple error types not allowed to be specified?
+To clear, it's not because of “Java checked exceptions” (as it might be inferred because of the defense to Java's checked exceptions).
+Rather, it’s because nowhere else in the language are types allowed to be essentially annotated in a sum-like fashion.
+We can’t directly say a function returns an Int or a String.
+We can’t say a parameter can take an Int or a Double.
+Similarly, I propose we can’t say a function can return an error A or B.

+Thus, the primary reason is about type-system consistency.

+Swift already supports a construct to create sum types: associated enums.
+What it doesn’t allow is the ability to create them in a syntactic shorthand.
+In this way, my error proposal does the same thing as Rust: multiple return types need to be combined into a single-type - enum.

+If Swift is updated to allow the creation of sum-types and use them as qualifiers for type declarations, then I don't see how they wouldn't simply fall inline here as well.